rmrf-run/ansible27env/SampleExam.md

 - A primary partition number 1 of size 800MB on device `/dev/sdb` is created.
 - An LVM volume group called `vg_database` is created that uses the primary partition created above.
-- An LVM logical volume called `lv_mysql` is created of size 512MB in the volume group vg_database.
+- An LVM logical volume called `lv_mysql` is created of size 512MB in the volume group `vg_database`.
 - An XFS filesystem on the logical volume `lv_mysql` is created.
 - Logical volume `lv_mysql` is permanently mounted on `/mnt/mysql_backups`.
 - `mysql-community-server` package is installed.
 - Firewall is configured to allow all incoming traffic on MySQL port TCP 3306.
 - MySQL root user password should be set from the variable `database_password` (see task #5).
 - MySQL server should be started and enabled on boot.
-- MySQL server configuration file is generated from the my.cnf.j2 Jinja2 template with the following content:
+- MySQL server configuration file is generated from the `my.cnf.j2` Jinja2 template with the following content:

 ```
 [mysqld]
 bind_address = {{ ansible_default_ipv4.address }}
+skip_name_resolve
-skip_name_resolve datadir=/var/lib/mysql
+datadir=/var/lib/mysql
 socket=/var/lib/mysql/mysql.sock
 symbolic-links=0
 sql_mode=NO_ENGINE_SUBSTITUTION,STRICT_TRANS_TABLES